ShubhaPokharel/LoopingStatement/README.md

 For loop is used if you want to print a specific range.
 For example between one to one hundred, you can go from 45 - 89 if you use the for loop.
 45 -
 89 is a specific range.

+For each loop is condition based.
+It is used to print the data from starting to ending value.
+It is also used to print the data from arrays.

 # Break and Continue: